SUMMARY

 Focus & co-creation partners

-We decided to focus on rural tourism, so they paired with El Brujo Tours (Witche's Tour), a local rural community eco-tour agency.
+We chose to focus on rural tourism and partnered with El Brujo Tours, a local eco-tourism agency offering authentic rural community experiences.

 in-depth research